Ben F. Laposky: Military service

 Laposky joined the United States Army and was inducted into Fort Des Moines in 1942.
-He scored 134 in his army general classifications test, which placed him up in the upper give percent of what the army classified as "the ability to learn rapidly"; his mechanical aptitude test was 145.
+He scored 134 in his army general classifications test, which placed him up in the upper five percent of what the army classified as "the ability to learn rapidly"; his mechanical aptitude test was 145.
 He was sent overseas with the 43rd Infantry division headquarters general staff section (G-3) assigned as a map draftsman (T-4).

 As a technical sergeant, he was wounded in the right foot during a Japanese bombing raid at Rendona Island, Solomon Islands, (New Georgia Munda airfield campaign) in July 1943 (for which he received the Purple Heart).
 He spent 10 months in army hospitals in New Zealand and Alabama.
 He was discharged with disability in May 1944 after two years of service, returning to his home in Cherokee, Iowa.

 Art

 Laposky returned to his original work, but was no longer able to climb ladders as is required by a sign painter, so he focused on lettering smaller cards and draftsman and student of mathematics, providing many Magic Number Squares to the Ripley's Believe it or Not! syndicated newspaper feature.
 He owned a sign shop in Iowa and dabbled in art in his spare time.
-Envisioning "painting with light".
-He took extension courses in elementary drafting from the University of Chicago.
+Envisioning "painting with light", he took extension courses in elementary drafting from the University of Chicago.